DGretta/Music/niftycase-builds.md

 ## Recommendations by Style:

 **Note on Versioning:**
-- **Version 0 (Percussive):** Foundational exploration of euclidean rhythms and polyrhythmic percussion
+- **Version 0 (Percussive):** Standalone exploration of euclidean rhythms and polyrhythmic percussion
+- **Version 1 (Percussive):** Specialized percussion companion to Generative V1 - focused synthesis without master clock
-- **Version 1 (Generative):** Evolved system focusing on algorithmic composition and evolving soundscapes
+- **Version 1 (Generative):** Evolved algorithmic composition system with euclidean foundation
-- Both versions share the Euclidian Circles V2 foundation but explore different musical territories
+- Versions 0 are standalone systems; Version 1s are designed to work together as a dual-case setup

-**Most Versatile:** The Generative Version 1 - can create everything from ambient to rhythmic music **Most Fun:** The Techno build - immediate gratification and dance-ready **Most Experimental:** The Ambient build - perfect for sound design and exploration **Most Musical:** The Melodic build - great for traditional song structures **Most Rhythmic:** The Percussive build - polyrhythmic complexity
+**Most Versatile:** The Generative Version 1 - can create everything from ambient to rhythmic music
+**Best Dual-Case Setup:** Generative V1 + Percussive V1 - complete algorithmic composition with specialized percussion
+**Most Rhythmic Standalone:** The Percussive Version 0 - complete polyrhythmic system in one case
+**Most Fun:** The Techno build - immediate gratification and dance-ready
+**Most Experimental:** The Ambient build - perfect for sound design and exploration
+**Most Musical:** The Melodic build - great for traditional song structures

 Each build is self-contained and can create complete music in its respective style.
 The modular nature means you can always swap modules between cases as your needs change!